 Once a machine has been stabilized for a production run, the heater bands will only need to activate approximately 30% of the time as a result of the screw rotation generating its portion of the heat to the melt.

 3 – A 40 degree (F) change in melt temperature can result in a change in dimensions of the final molded part by ½%.Therefore, if you run a melt temperature at 400 F and increase it to 440 F, your product dimensions will increase by ½% and probably go out of specification.
 Hotter materials will produce larger parts, and cooler materials will produce smaller parts.

 4 – Although the fact in #3 above is true, you should never try to control part dimensions by adjusting melt or mold temperatures.

 You should always attempt to produce a part using ideal, efficient, nominal processing.
 If the parts produced do not meet specifications, you should remove the mold and have it revised under those circumstances.

 5 – How it all began – the start of the plastic injection molding industry.

-In some cases, troubleshooting occurs when analyzing parts that were previously molded, such as when parts are returned from the field because they did not properly perform their intended function.
-Usually this situation is analyzed using failure analysis activities but troubleshooting may be also called upon.
+In some cases, troubleshooting occurs when analyzing parts previously molded, such as when parts are returned from the field because they did not properly perform their intended function.
+Usually, this situation is analyzed using failure analysis activities, but troubleshooting may also be called upon.

 8 – It is important to understand one major economic fact.
-Someone will pay for every part molded whether it is good or bad.
-The customer will pay for every GOOD part molded, and in injection molding company will pay for every BAD part that is molded.
-So, it is imperative that bad parts be discovered quickly so adjustments can be made in the machine settings and/or material use and mold conditions.
+Someone will pay for every part molded, whether it is good or bad.
+The customer will pay for every GOOD part molded, and an injection molding company will pay for every BAD part that is molded.
+So, bad parts must be discovered quickly so they can make adjustments in the machine settings and/or material use and mold conditions.

 9 – How Many Plastics Are There?
 There are approximately 50,000 different plastic materials (polymers) now being manufactured, including the alloys and blends, and each year there are at least 500 more being introduced.